pasce/scrapy-playground/README.md

 ## Installation
 <details>
 <summary>Using conda</summary>
+<p>All packages can be installed via conda/ANACONDA NAVIGATOR through conda-forge.</p>
-<p>You can use conda with the provided environment which is the preferred way.</p>
+You can also use conda with the provided [environment](conda-environment/conda-env.yml "conda environment for scrapy-playground") which is the preferred way.
 </details>

 <details>